-- (c) in section (2) of Schedule 1 of Schedule C, by replacing in paragraph (a)(i) "(provided such foreign government securities are currently rated Aaa or AAA by Moody's Canada Inc. or its DRO affiliate or Standard & Poor's Rating Services (Canada) or its DRO affiliate, respectively)" with "(provided such foreign government securities are currently rated Aaa or AAA or the short-term - (d) in section (2) of Schedule 1 of Schedule C, by replacing in paragraph (d) "Investment Companies Act of 1940" with "Investment Company Act of 1940".
+- section 193 of the Québec Securities Regulation" after "National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations", - (b) in subparagraph (a)(i) of Schedule 1 by replacing "Aaa or AAA by Moody's Canada Inc. or its DRO affiliate, or Standard & Poor's Rating Services (Canada) or its DRO affiliate, respectively" with "Aaa or AAA, or the short-term ratings equivalent of either of those ratings, by a designated rating organization or its DRO affiliate", and - (c) in paragraph (d) of Schedule 1 by replacing "Investment Companies Act of 1940" with "Investment Company Act of 1940".